21 Best Beaches in Northern Oregon

 Hug Point is small but mighty.
 This beach is one of the best loved places on the Oregon Coast.
 The delightful cove boasts phenomenal tide pools, a waterfall, and a small sea cave.

 Hug Point State Recreation Site has limited parking, but this park is worth the bother.
 Trails and forested picnic areas only enhance this wonderful Oregon beach.
+NOTE: there are limited bathroom facilities available by the parking lot ONLY.

 #10 Short Sand Beach